Deaths Caused by Rodents Around the World

 - Eosinophilic Meningitis.
 Marked by the inflammation of brain and spinal membranes, the life-threatening disease is sometimes attributed to body-penetrating rat lung worms.

 In order to avoid these diseases, it's crucial for homes to be entry-proof.
 Since the critters can slip through coin-sized holes and cracks, all such entry points must be sealed off if rodent populations are believed to be in the area.
-Furthermore, all food should be properly stored so no munchies are left at the creature's disposal.
+Furthermore, all food should be properly stored so no food is left at the creature's disposal.

 So what do rodents eat?
 Rats are omnivorous creatures that consume roughly one ounce of food per day, feasting on grains, insects, bird eggs, meat, and water.
 Mice, meanwhile, are primarily herbivores, feeding on grains, oats, fruit, and seeds.